Donald Trump, Kim Jong-Un sign ‘comprehensive document’ at historic Singapore summit

 Follow LIVE UPDATES on the Donald Trump-Kim Jong Un summit

-The historic handshake, smiles and walk
+The historic Trump-Kim handshake, smiles and walk

 The exchange of pleasantries followed a series of meetings held today in Singapore.
 The meeting, that seemed impossible a few months ago, marks a dramatic shift in relations between Trump and Kim Jong, who traded insults and threats of war till early this year.